 Children will have just as much fun during their break as in our previous camps, the only difference here will be the reduced number of children in any one area.

-Our maintenance and cleaning teams will be conducting a deep clean of the schools before and after the camp week, all facilities used and will be conducting more frequent cleaning of eating/shared areas.
+Our maintenance and cleaning teams will be conducting a deep clean of the school before and after the camp week (and for some equipment DAILY).

 As the situation is extremely fluid, we will keep families updated on any developments (that affect camp activities) as soon as possible.